-These Regulations and Guidelines are applicable to the examinations and the final exam of the two-year master's degree programme ERIM Master of Philosophy in Business Research (ERIM research master), hereinafter referred to as the programme.
+These Regulations and Guidelines are applicable to the examinations and the final exam of the two-year master's degree programme Research Master in Business and Management (ERIM research master), hereinafter referred to as the programme.
 The programme is provided by the Erasmus Research Institute of Management (ERIM) hereinafter referred to as ERIM.
 ERIM is a joint venture of Rotterdam School of Management (RSM) and the Erasmus School of Economics (ESE)/Faculteit der Economische Wetenschappen, hereinafter referred to as the Schools.